-Today things seem bleak to say the least and a US led strike on Iran seems inevitable.
-For this reason, before taking sides and supporting conflict, Lois’ book is a gentle reminder that one should never confuse a country’s government with its people.
+Today in 2019 things seem bleak to say the least and a US led strike on Iran appears increasingly likely.
+For this reason, before taking sides and supporting conflict, Lois’ book is a perfect reminder that one should never confuse a country’s government with its people.

 Bikers all belong to one loving motorcycle family within which there are tribes, divisions and boundaries.
 So, there are sports bikers, touring bikers, adventure bikers, hog lovers, off-roaders and maybe a couple more groups, too.
 Each category has it’s own vision of what a motorbike should look like and what motorcycling should be.
 It’s no secret that sometiomes views clash with more than just the exchange of polite banter.

 Also true is that some riders fail to figure out where they belong.
 They roam from one group to another, uneasy, clearly confused and viewed with suspicion by friends, family and other bikers, too.

 There are also those, maybe the most troubled of all, who ride a sports bike or a Harley by day but secretly cherish a motocross machine they keep hidden in a shed out of sight.

 Of course, none of this really matters.
 What counts is enjoying our rides regardless of what our bikes look like.